-PREREQUISITE (PR) OR CONCURRENT (CC): Defined as a course that must be satisfactorily completed prior to, or taken concurrently with, a specified course. (terms reviewed by SON without changes 10/24/17)
+PREREQUISITE (PR) OR CONCURRENT (CC): Defined as a course that must be satisfactorily completed prior to, or taken concurrently with, a specified course.

 SATISFACTORY COMPLETION: For required non-nursing courses and/or nursing courses this is defined as a grade of "C" or higher.